eeveetza/p452-hydrometeor/README.md

 # MATLAB/Octave Implementation of Recommendation ITU-R P.452 (Hydrometeor Scatterer)

-This code repository contains a MATLAB/Octave software implementation of draft revised Recommendation [ITU-R P.452-17](https://www.itu.int/md/R19-SG03-C-0127/en) with a prediction procedure for the evaluation of transmission loss due to hydrometeor scatterer for frequencies above about 0.1 GHz.
+This code repository contains a MATLAB/Octave software implementation of Recommendation [ITU-R P.452-18](https://www.itu.int/rec/R-REC-P.452/en) with a prediction procedure for the evaluation of transmission loss due to hydrometeor scatterer for frequencies above about 100 MHz.

 This is a development code.
 It contains two versions:
-* `tl_p452_hydrometeor_vec.m` which is based on the equations in a vector form (from draft revised Recommendation [ITU-R P.452-17](https://www.itu.int/md/R19-SG03-C-0127/en)  and the corresponding [draft Fascicle](https://www.itu.int/md/R19-WP3M-230522-TD-0166/en)) and
+* `tl_p452_hydrometeor_vec.m` which is based on the equations in a vector form (from Recommendation [ITU-R P.452-18](https://www.itu.int/rec/R-REC-P.452/en)  and the corresponding [Fascicle ITU-R 3M/FAS/12](https://www.itu.int/oth/R0A04000092/en)) and
-* `tl_p452_hydrometeor.m` which is based on the equations in a scalar form from draft revised Recommendation [ITU-R P.452-17](https://www.itu.int/md/R19-SG03-C-0127/en)
+* `tl_p452_hydrometeor.m` which is based on the equations in a scalar form from  Recommendation [ITU-R P.452-18](https://www.itu.int/rec/R-REC-P.452/en)

-Note that several scalar equations in draft revised Recommendation [ITU-R P.452-17](https://www.itu.int/md/R19-SG03-C-0127/en) have typos or are incorrect.
-Their direct implementation results in either incorrect or non-physical values (such as complex valued transmission loss in dB).
-A non-exhaustive list of issues and  related corrections is given below (they are already implemented in `tl_p452_hydrometeor.m`):

-- $D_{A2}$  in (97), $d_{B2}$ in (101) have a wrong sign in front of the factor $\cos(\alpha_2-\varphi)$
-- $\varphi_s$ in (115) has a wrong sign in the argument of $\cos^{-1}(\cdot)$
-- $\alpha_{vi}$ in (124) is incorrect and has several missing factors.
-Using a corrected equation based on equations (85) and (86) from the [draft Fascicle](https://www.itu.int/md/R19-WP3M-230522-TD-0166/en)
-- The scalar product in equation (126) has a multiplicative factor $d$ missing.
-The same scalar product in (127) is incorrect and not used.
-Instead the corrected equation (126) is implemented
-- The scalar product in (129) is incorrect and not used.
-Instead (128) is implemented

-Comparison between the vector form in `tl_p452_hydrometeor_vec.m` and the corrected scalar form in  `tl_p452_hydrometeor.m` is performed in `test_scalar_vs_vector_eqs.m` and those two versions result in numerically identical values.
+Comparison between the scalar form in `tl_p452_hydrometeor.m` and the vector form in  `tl_p452_hydrometeor_vec.m` is performed in `test_scalar_vs_vector_eqs.m` providing numerically identical values.

-A version of the draft revised Recommendation ITU-R P.452-17 with the above corrections introduced in track changes (together with other improvements and comments) is available in Section 5 of document [./matlab/C0127-RevIS.docx](https://github.com/eeveetza/p452-hydrometeor/blob/main/matlab/C0127-RevIS.docx).